josemic/eNose/README.md

     ./rebar get-deps (if downloading of dependencies had failed)

-    ./start.sh (starts erlang shell with right coockie and path)
+    ./start.sh ethX

-    In Erlang shall:
+    Starts erlang shell with right coockie and path and starts the function s12:s(ethX), where ethX is the interface of the used network port X. Please replace X as the appropriate number.

-    s12_1:s().
+    Alternatively call from Erlang shell directly, if you should have removed "-s s12 s $1" from file ./start.sh: s12_1:s(ethX).